AlbumentationsX vs Legacy Albumentations: Practical Benefits

 - Sources

-This page covers what changed technically.
+This page covers what you get technically.
 For the legal side, see the License Guide.

 The Legacy Package Is No Longer Maintained